subodhr258/MyReplica.ai/README.md

     dev = p.get_device_info_by_index(i)
     print("Device:",dev)
 ```
-Next you will need to 3 python files simultaneously.
+Next you will need to run 3 python files simultaneously in different terminals.
 This can also be done using multithreading.

-2. Run Desktop Audio Input.
+3. Run Desktop Audio Input.
 It listens to your desktop audio in real time and stores it in one-minute intervals.
 ```
 python experiments/speech/desktop_audio_input.py
 ```
-3. Run Desktop Audio to Text.
+4. Run Desktop Audio to Text.
 It uses Whisper to convert those audio speech files to text files.
 ```
 python experiments/speech/desktop_audio_to_text.py
 ```
-4. Run the HuggingFace Agent file.
+5. Run the HuggingFace Agent file.
 It uses whisper to listen to your query, then finds the relevant data and replies in audio.
 ```
 python experiments/speech/text_reply.py
 ```
-5. Wait till the Agent loads, then Press 'w' to start asking a question.
-The listening time is hardcoded to 10 seconds for now.
+6. Wait till the Agent loads, then Press 'w' to start asking a question.
+The query listening time is hardcoded to 10 seconds.